ftao/python-ifcfg/README.rst

 0.11
 ____

-Moving from an idea that this is in Beta to a mentality that we will probably never actually keep up with all the various ways of detecting network properties for different systems.
+After 6 beta releases, we move on from an idea that this is beta software and instead consider it to be stable -- we will probably never actually keep up with all the various ways of detecting network properties for different systems.
+Anything that is incorrectly detected and can be updated, can also be implemented and shipped as a new patch release.

 So let's **ship early, ship often** instead.